MilesMcBain/friendlyeval/README.md

 ## working call form:
 double_col(mtcars, arg = 'cyl',  result = 'cylx2')
 ```

 ### Working with argument lists containing column names
-When wrapping `group_by` it's likely you'll want to pass a list of column names.
+When wrapping `group_by`, you will likely want to pass a list of column names.
 Here's how that is done using what was input, `dplyr` style:

 ```
 reverse_group_by <- function(dat, ...){